 - International Association for the Study of Pain (IASP)

-- National Herbalists Association Australia – an association promoting the registration of Naturopaths
+- Australian National Therapist Association – an association promoting the registration of Naturopaths

 Prior to working in clinical practice, I worked in the area of nutraceutical research and development, which entailed detailed research and analysis of raw herbal and nutritional ingredients and thinking up creative ways of making new products.
 This was a great place to learn how to help my clients because I learned that quality ingredients are essential for beneficial outcomes, and this factor is as important as the evidence for the ingredient.
 I have also owned and run a successful online natural and organic skin care store.
 I moved on from this area 5 years ago to focus on clinical practice, where I can help clients more effectively.
 I am still very passionate about quality natural skin care and the use of sustainable ingredients, and I regularly review new natural products on my blog.